Fortean Winds Investigation Series

 Project

 We fed 16 historical grimoires into AI pattern analysis to ask one question: do these texts encode a technology?
-The results were not what we expected.
+The consistency across texts that couldn’t have influenced each other is the finding.
+What that consistency implies is the question.

 THE QUESTION